apache/trafficcontrol/docs/source/overview/delivery_services.rst

 Service Category
 ----------------
-Defines the type of content being delivered by the Delivery Service.
-Some example values are: "Linear", "VOD", and "OTT"
+A service category is a tag that describes the type of content being delivered by the Delivery Service.
+Some example values are: "Linear" and "VOD"

 .. _ds-signing-algorithm: